-ARRI System Group experts installed 235 SkyPanels from ARRI at Volucap Studio.
+The ARRI System Group installed 235 SkyPanels from ARRI at Volucap Studio.
 These experts also designed and planned the truss and lighting

 “With the lighting equipment, ARRI is already making a significant contribution to the studio's performance,” emphasizes Dr. Johannes Steurer.
 He also sees further points of contact at ARRI: “In the field of post-production services, the proximity to Volucap enables the consistent implementation of demanding VR and AR projects for film and industrial customers.
 For the Camera Systems division, Volucap provides the application scenarios and important impulses for the further optimization of the recording technology.”